DominicLuidold/WS22-AutonomousSystems-III/README.md

 * `GimmePath` containing the token's `id`, `x` and `y` coordinates with a `nav_msgs/Path` message as response
 * `GimmePathLength` containing the token's `id`, `x` and `y` coordinates with a `path_length` (represented by a `float`) as response

-####### `scheduler_service` as communcation hub for other TurtleBots
+####### `scheduler_server` as communcation hub for other TurtleBots

-The `scheduler_service` has the potential to facilitate communication between TurtleBots for joint search and path planning within a labyrinth.
+The `scheduler_server` has the potential to facilitate communication between TurtleBots for joint search and path planning within a labyrinth.
 This could involve broadcasting the current target token and any previously found tokens to a specified topic, allowing other TurtleBots to subscribe and keep track of each other's progress.
 Although the necessary code structures are in place, this functionality has not yet been implemented and remains a future possibility.

 ###### Usage